kaapstorm/rampele-stilton/rampele-stilton.rst

 he'd be happy to help me "throw something together".

 Everything went quiet for a couple of months, and then suddenly it was like everything was last minute.
 Isn't that how it always goes?
 I got a call from "the president's office".
 A man explained to me that I would be put up in a hotel from Friday evening to Sunday morning.
 By Sunday morning I will have deployed a blog, and a backend management system that lists all online reports about the president, and e-mails press releases to media outlets about positive news about the president.
 And there must be an authorisation system so the president can OK press releases from his phone.
 They would e-mail me a spec, "just some ideas", but I should "use my creativity" and "you know, make what a president would need, and expect".
 Oh, and "excellence should be your lodestar".
 "Lodestar"?!
 Clearly I hadn't got the memo on the new officespeak.

 I whatsapped Anon immediately.
 He asked which hotel.
-He asked me to e-mail him the spec.
+He asked me to email him the spec.
 He said I should find out what handset the president uses, and "please, God, tell me the president doesn't use IE".
-He said he'd take care of the backend, and that the front-end design would take the longest time (what?!) so I should get started on that imediately.
+He said he'd take care of the backend, and that the front-end design would take the longest time (what?!) so I should get started on that immediately.
 And he said I shouldn't worry.
 This would be a breeze.
 That we can work on this together.
 That it will be fun.
 He said "I'll see you Friday".

-Friday morning, I whatsapp him again.
+Friday morning, I whatsapped him again.
 "When are we meeting?"
-He just replied, "Busy.
-See you later.
-I'll find you."
+He just replied, "busy cu later I'll find you"

 I was collected in one of those standard government-issue black Mercedes Benzes, and taken to a very nice hotel in the middle of the city.
 "Yes.